 A vintage nickel sink is a rare find.
-But this 6-foot-long stainless-steel workhorse delivers many similar features—it's sink, countertop, and backsplash, all in one.
-Remove the legs to set it into a trio of flat-panel cabinets.
-About $3,147; Elkay
+But if you’re lucky enough to find one, a stainless-steel sink can deliver on many similar features—a sink, countertop, and backsplash, all in one.
+Incorporate it into your space by removing the legs to set it into a trio of flat-panel cabinets.

-A new pantry faucet based on a 1930s design recalls the days when culleries served as prep areas for fresh-from-the-garden vegetables.
-About $240; T & S Brass
+A new pantry faucet based on a 1930s design recalls the days when sculleries served as prep areas for fresh-from-the-garden vegetables.

-The tray top helps keep soil contained; just line the slats with newspaper before you set to work.
+The tray top of a potting table helps keep soil contained; line the slats with newspaper before you set to work.
 The lower shelf is handy for storing extra supplies.
-Cedar table, About $144; Yard Lover

 Early potting sheds were built entirely from scrap, including clinker bricks, which have a poor-quality burnt finish.
-These antique terra-cotta floor tiles refine the traditional surface.
-About $10-$24 per square foot; Cavendish Grey
+Use antique terra-cotta floor tiles to refine the traditional surface.

 Aged Terra-cotta Pots